 The Company's President and Chief Executive Officer is the only officer who currently has an employment agreement with the Company with a change of control provision.
-The agreement, dated August 1, 2010, provides that in the event that the employment is terminated by the Company other than for cause, or within six months of a change of control of the Company, then the officer is entitled to (i) a lump sum payment equal to the greater of 24 months' salary or six months' salary for each year or partial year of service, (ii) all outstanding and accrued regular and vacation pay and expenses and (iii) the immediate vesting of his options which shall continue to be available for exercise for a period of 30 days following the date of termination.
+The agreement, dated August 1, 2010, provides that in the event that the employment is terminated by the Company other than for cause, or within 90 days of a change of control of the Company, then the officer is entitled to (i) a lump sum payment equal to the greater of 24 months' salary or six months' salary for each year or partial year of service, (ii) all outstanding and accrued regular and vacation pay and expenses and (iii) the immediate vesting of his options which shall continue to be available for exercise for a period of two years following the date of termination.
 The current salary level for this individual pursuant to the employment agreement is \$225,000 per annum.

-The Company has an employment agreement with its Vice-President of Exploration and Chief Geologist.
-The agreement dated January 1, 2014 provides for one month notice to be provided in the event of a change of control of the Company.
+The Company has an employment agreement with its Vice-President of Exploration and Chief Geologist dated January 1, 2014.
 The current salary level for the individual pursuant to the employment agreement is \$150,000 annually.

-The Company has an employment agreement with its Vice-President Market Development.
-The agreement dated November 15, 2014 provides for one month notice to be provided in the event of a change of control of the Company.
-The current salary level for the individual pursuant to the employment agreement is \$158,500 \$US annually.
+The Company has an employment agreement with its Vice-President Market Development dated November 15, 2014.
+The current salary level for the individual pursuant to the employment agreement is US\$158,500 annually.